List of national founders: Cuba

 Carlos Manuel de Céspedes, the primary leader in Cuba's fight for independence.

 Carlos Manuel de Céspedes (1819–1874) is considered the Cuban Founding Father.
 In 1868, he freed his slaves and declared the independence of Cuba, which began the Ten Years' War (1868–1878).

 José Martí is a Cuban national hero.

 Modern day Cuba was shaped by Fidel Castro with help from Che Guevara during the Cuban Revolution.

 Dominican Republic

 The key architects of Dominican independence: Matías Ramón Mella, Juan Pablo Duarte and Francisco del Rosario Sánchez.

 Matías Ramón Mella (1816–1864), Juan Pablo Duarte (1813–1876) and Francisco del Rosario Sánchez (1817–1861) are considered the Dominican Republic's Founding Fathers.
 Duarte is featured on the $1 coin and on the now discontinued $1 bill; Sanchez on the $5 coin and on the also discontinued $5 bill; Mella on the $10 coin and on the also discontinued $10 bill.

 Gregorio Luperón, a prominent figure of the Dominican Restoration War, is also a national hero.

 Ecuador

-Jose Joaquin Olmedo took this as a cue to declare Ecuador's independence at a junta in Guayaquil in 1820.
+In Ecuadorian historiography, the term Próceres refers to founding fathers of the republic, both military heroes and those who built the initial republic.